-This page summarizes the two test programs, rigctl(1) for testing radio back ends and rotctl(1) for testing rotator back ends and the two network daemons, rigctld(1) and rotcltd(1) for radio and rotator access via network sockets.
-Also included are three demonstation utilities, rigmem(1), rigsmtr(1), and rigswr(1) which provide functional examples of how Hamlib may be used to accomplish various tasks.
+This page summarizes the three test programs, ampctl(1) for testing amplifier back ends, rigctl(1) for testing radio back ends, and rotctl(1) for testing rotator back ends and the three network daemons, ampctld(1), rigctld(1), and rotcltd(1) for amplifier, radio, and rotator access via network sockets.
+Also included are three demonstration utilities, rigmem(1), rigsmtr(1), and rigswr(1) which provide functional examples of how Hamlib may be used to accomplish various tasks.

 In its most simple use as a command line program, rigctl is used to set frequency and mode by typing commands after any rigctl options: